cds-snc/digital-canada-ca/content/en/work-with-us/positions/senior-developers.md

 ## Interested?

 Email us at [CDSRecruitment.RecrutementSNC@tbs-sct.gc.ca](mailto:CDSRecruitment.RecrutementSNC@tbs-sct.gc.ca) with "Senior Developer" in the subject line.
-Tell us why you’re right for the job.
-We recognize that everyone brings different skills and experiences to the table, and that nobody “checks all the boxes.”
 Include a link to a CV, examples of your work, and/or whatever you think we should see to get to know you.

-## Want to learn more about CDS?

-Read our [blog](https://digital.canada.ca/blog/) to find out what we’ve been up to.
-For the latest news, follow us on [Twitter](https://twitter.com/CDS_GC).